(All fields required)

 Please enter your name.

 An ultrasound revealed that the child, at 20 weeks’ gestation, Meg Brinker was carrying had a distended bladder and accompanying oligohydramnios.
-Assuming her child, Adin, had an obstruction, Meg’s doctors referred her to the Fetal Care Center of Cincinnati.
+Assuming her child, Adin, had an obstruction, Meg’s doctors referred her to the Cincinnati Fetal Center.

-William Polzin, MD, associate director of the Fetal Care Center of Cincinnati, performed a series of diagnostic tests including ultrasonography and bladder taps, as well as an MRI, which revealed posterior urethral valves (PUVs).
+William Polzin, MD, associate director of the Fetal Center, performed a series of diagnostic tests including ultrasonography and bladder taps, as well as an MRI, which revealed posterior urethral valves (PUVs).
 PUVs are found only in males and have an incidence of one in 5,000 births.
 The mortality rate in these patients has been reported to be as high as 63 percent, but 100 percent when it is associated with severe oligohydramnios owing to pulmonary hypoplasia.

 While vesicoamniotic bladder shunts have become the standard approach in this problem, recent evidence shows that these children develop renal failure leading to dialysis and kidney transplantation as toddlers.
 Open fetal vesicostomy is the most definitive way to decompress the urinary tract obstructed by PUV and prevent ongoing damage to the developing kidney.
 On April 5, 2007, Crombleholme, Reddy, Polzin and Lim performed a fetal vesicostomy by open fetal surgery on Adin, who was at 22 weeks' gestation.
 The procedure successfully restored amniotic fluid dynamics and enabled him to have a little over six more weeks of prenatal development.